 Complete Pre-enrollment Discipline and Criminal History Review Form

-This quick, simple form is required for all fall 2022 admitted students as part of our commitment to providing the safest possible learning environment at Ohio University.
+This quick, simple form is required for all admitted students as part of our commitment to providing the safest possible learning environment at Ohio University.
 The Required Pre-enrollment Discipline and Criminal History Review form is available in your MyOHIO Student Center and should be completed immediately.
 Disclosing a formal disciplinary action, charge, or conviction does not automatically disqualify you from enrollment, but your disclosures will be reviewed.
 Based on your answers, we may contact you to request further information.
-The form must be completed, reviewed, and cleared for enrollment before you can register for classes.
+The form must be completed, reviewed and cleared for enrollment before you can register for classes.

 Fund Your Education

 Ohio University is committed to an affordable college education.
 The U.S. Department of Education is on track to launch the 2024-2025 Free Application for Federal Student Aid (FAFSA) form in December 2023.
 The FAFSA must be received by Ohio University in order for you to be considered for all federal, state and institutional financial aid.
 You can add Ohio University to your FAFSA using our school code: 003100

 Complete the Online Orientation

 To ease your transition into online learning at OHIO, you are required to complete an online orientation module.
 To access the orientation module, you will need to log in using your OHIO ID and first and last name.
 It should take approximately one hour to complete the orientation module.

 A hold will be placed on your student account until you complete the online orientation.
 After the hold is removed, you can register for classes.